 The Status table is an automatically created data table and most of the settings are read only.
-View the Status table by connecting the datalogger to your computer (see Connecting the datalogger to a computer on page 36 for more information)
+View the Status table by connecting the datalogger to your computer (see Connecting the datalogger to a computer on page 41 for more information)

 Keyword Information and Location

-Battery Voltage (Vdc) of the battery powering the system.
+Voltage (Vdc) of the battery powering the system.
 Updates when viewing the Status table or via program code.

+Battery Numeric data type

+Read only

+BuffDepth Shows the current pipeline mode processing buffer depth, which indicates how far the processing task is currently behind the measurement task.
+Updated at the conclusion of scan processing, prior to waiting for the next scan.

 Numeric data type

 Read only

-Array of floating-point values reporting calibration gain (mV) for each integration / range combination.
+CalGain Array of floating-point values reporting calibration gain (mV) for each integration / range combination.

-CalGain Numeric data type
+Numeric data type

 Read only

-Displays the offset calibration factor for the different voltage ranges.
+CalOffSet Displays the offset calibration factor for the different voltage ranges.

-CalOffSet Numeric data type
+Numeric data type

 Read only

+r T

+Keyword Information and Location

+CalVolts Array of floating-point values reporting a factory calibrated correction factor for the different voltage ranges.

+Numeric data type

+Read only

+Contains a string with the most recent status information for the removable memory card.

+CardStatus String data type

+Read only

+Voltage on the CHG terminals.
+Updates when background calibration executes.

+ChargeInput Numeric data type

+Read only

+ChargeState State of the CHG terminals.
+Responses include Regulator Fault, No Charge, Current Limited, Float Charging, Low Charge Input.
+Updates when background calibration executes (see Power Input for more information).

+String data type

+Read only

 CommsMemFree Memory allocations for communications.
 Numbers outside of parentheses reflect current memory allocation.
 Numbers inside parentheses reflect the lowest memory size reached.

 Numeric data type

 Read only

 CompileResults Contains error messages generated at compilation or during runtime.
 Updated after compile.
 Also appended to at run time for run time errors such as variable out of bounds.

 String data type

-Read only

-Provides information on the available bytes for the CPU drive.

-CPUDriveFree Numeric data type

 Read only